USEPA/SERTO/docs/developers.rst

 Development team
 -------------------
-SERTO was developed as part of a collaboration between the United States Environmental Protection Agency Office of Research and Development, Sandia National Laboratories, and Purdue University.
+SERTO was developed as part of a collaboration between the United States Environmental Protection Agency Office of Research and Development and Aptim Federal Services, LLC in collaboration with Global Quality Corp. under Contract No. 68HERC19D009, Task Order No. 68HERC22F0455
 See https://github.com/USEPA/SERTO/graphs/contributors for a full list of contributors.